-22. COMMUNICATING WITH DISTRICT AND COUNTY OR UNITARY COUNCILLORS a An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the ward councillor(s) of the City and County Council representing the area of the Council.
+23. COMMUNICATING WITH DISTRICT AND COUNTY OR UNITARY COUNCILLORS a An invitation to attend a meeting of the Council and all committees shall be sent, together with the agenda, to the ward councillor(s) of the City and County Council representing the area of the Council.

-23. RESTRICTIONS ON COUNCILLOR ACTIVITIES
+24. RESTRICTIONS ON COUNCILLOR ACTIVITIES